Xploration Station: Reception

 Animal Science was nominated in 2014 for a Daytime Emmy Award for Outstanding Children's Series.

 At the 45th Daytime Emmy Awards, Xploration Earth 2050 won the award for Outstanding Special Class Series.
 At the 46th Daytime Emmy Awards, Weird but True! won the award for Outstanding Education or Informational Series.

-Second Chance Pets broadcasts on Hong Kong-based station ViuTV.
+Second Chance Pets broadcasts on Hong Kong–based station ViuTV.

+Xploration Awesome Planet broadcasts on New Zealand's TVNZ Duke.